Feature Script Bootcamp Intro (FREE)

 This class provides an overview of the intensive 8-week script bootcamp and and prepares students for writing the first draft of a complete feature film screenplay.
 Bring up to 3 loglines / brand new script ideas!
 Conor is requesting that students use newer, fresher ideas, and stay away from the magnum opuses you’ve been working on or thinking about for years.

 The intention behind this bootcamp is not for you to write a perfect script, but instead to teach you the organization skills, discipline, and craft techniques that will set you on the path to becoming a professional screenwriter.
-During the free intro class, you will learn what it takes to turn an idea into a first draft, and Conor will help you prepare for our 8-week Sunday bootcamp course which kicks off December 3.
+During the free intro class, you will learn what it takes to turn an idea into a first draft, and prepare for our 8-week feature bootcamp course which kicks off December 3.

 The 8-week live bootcamp starts December 3 and continues weekly through February 4 (no class on Dec 25 or Jan 1).
 You’ll go from a blank page to the first draft of a complete feature screenplay, attending a three-hour class session each week, in which we’ll walk through the entire process of conceiving, outlining, and writing a 80-120 page script.
 This is an intensive crash-course for all skill levels, intended to keep students motivated and on track as they make their story come to life.